 Take large, flat landscaping rocks and bury them just below the surface.
 Make sure that they're still visible but that they block the hole that was already started.

-Alternatively, you can bury lengths of netting or plastic chicken wire an inch or two below the surface.
+Alternatively, you can bury lengths of netting or plastic chicken fencing an inch or two below the surface.
 Make sure that they're secure enough that your dog won't uncover them and take off with them.
 The last thing you want is for them to start chewing on plastic!

 Take advantage of smells that don't appeal to your dog.
 Lemon and lime peels, cayenne, and vinegar are all good deterrents.

 Make a solution by adding one or more of these ingredients to boiling water.
 When it cools, add it to a spray bottle and make sure it is well-shaken.
 Spray the areas where your dog likes to dig and watch them turn up their noses in response!
 While this rarely works, some dogs will really avoid these strong smells.

 Create Dig Zones